How can remote monitoring of cell cultures improve safety and efficiency?

-This high level protection is only achieved when direct contact with the microorganism is minimized.
-Previously the most effective ways to achieve this has been by using special personal protective equipment, filtering the air circulating the lab, having a negative pressure to draw the airflow into the laboratory, decontaminating all objects that exit, among others.
+This high-level protection is only achieved when direct contact with the microorganism is minimized.
+Previously the most effective way to achieve this has been by using special personal protective equipment, filtering the air circulating the lab, having a negative pressure to draw the airflow into the laboratory, and decontaminating all objects that exit, among others.

 One example which illustrates how onerous the safety processes in these types of laboratories can be, is the entering procedure of a BSL-3:

 - Put the first set of protective gloves on